myano/jenni/README.md

 jenni
 =====

 jenni is a python IRC bot.
-This project is now in "maintenance mode."
+This project is closed.
 Please do not expect any bugs or features to be fixed.
 Try *Sopel* instead, https://sopel.chat/

 Installation & Configuration
 ============================

 jenni requires python 2.7, jenni will not work with python 3.x.

 1. Run ./jenni - this creates a default config file